0xkohe/cline-dev-environment/README.md

 ### How to Use
 1. Switch to the `next.js` or `remix` branch as needed.
-2. Fork this repository.
-3. Open the forked repository, click the "Code" button, and select `Open with Codespaces`.
+2. click the "Code" button, and select `Open with Codespaces`.
-4. Once the automatic setup is complete, navigate to the Cline settings and register your API key.
+3. Once the automatic setup is complete, navigate to the Cline settings and register your API key.